Skip to content

 The claim “the outside of coax can’t get hot” confuses ideal differential-mode behavior with real-world common-mode behavior.

-If the coax shield carries significant common-mode current, it’s acting like a conductor in free space carrying RF.
-Real conductors have resistance (especially at RF, where current is confined to the surface), connectors have contact resistance, braid transitions have loss, corrosion increases resistance, and tight bends can concentrate current.
+If the coax shield carries significant common-mode current on its outside surface, it is acting like a conductor in free space carrying RF.
+Real conductors have resistance.
+At RF, current is confined near the surface.
+Connectors have contact resistance.
+Braid transitions have loss.
+Corrosion increases resistance.
+Tight bends, poor crimps, and marginal connectors can concentrate current and heating.

 That dissipation shows up as:

-• Warm coax (sometimes “why is this cable warm?” becomes “why is this cable melting?”)
+• Warm coax, sometimes progressing from “why is this cable warm?” to “why is this cable melting?”

-• RF voltage in the shack (RF bites on chassis, mic, key, USB, audio gear)
+• RF voltage in the shack, causing RF bites on chassis, microphones, keys, USB, or audio gear

-• Indoor radiation (RFI into everything that looks like wiring)
+• Indoor radiation, causing RFI into anything that looks like wiring

-A common-mode choke works by presenting impedance to common-mode current... but ferrite loss behaves like resistance.
-If common-mode current is high, the choke can dissipate real power and heat up fast.
+A common-mode choke works by presenting impedance to current that is not canceled by the intended transmission-line mode.
+Part of that impedance is resistive loss in the ferrite.
+If common-mode current is high, the choke can dissipate real power and heat up quickly.

-A hot choke is not “proof your choke is working”... it’s proof your system is driving significant common-mode into it.
+A hot choke is not “proof your choke is working.”
+It is proof your system is driving significant common-mode current into it.

-Even though DC grounding doesn’t “control HF” by itself, it is still valuable for:
+Even though DC grounding does not “control HF” by itself, it is still valuable and often necessary for:

-• Safety bonding (keeping exposed metal at the same potential)
+• Safety bonding, keeping exposed metal at the same potential during faults

 • Static bleed on antennas and feed systems that otherwise float at DC

-• Surge strategy when combined with a proper entrance panel and arrestors
+• Surge strategy when combined with a proper entrance panel, bonding system, and arrestors

 Static is not theoretical.
 In wind, dry air, snow, or nearby storm conditions, antennas can accumulate charge that stresses tuners, transformers, and radios.
 A controlled DC discharge path improves reliability and repeatability.